Setebos12/Gra-w-ycie/Readme.md

 ---

+Video Demonstration
+Preview

+See the simulation in action and learn how to use the interface:

+    Game of Life - YouTube Video Demonstration (https://www.youtube.com/watch?v=xxtkpe55a6U)

+---

 ## STL used
 vectors as containers for gameobjects (and listeners in events) queue for taking input arguments and proccessing them